Disease Guide ·Heartworm ·2026

 2How is heartworm transmitted?

-Heartworm is transmitted exclusively through mosquito bites.
-An infected mosquito picks up microscopic heartworm larvae (microfilariae) when biting an infected dog, then deposits those larvae into the next dog it bites.
-The larvae travel through the dog's tissues over 6-7 months, eventually reaching the heart and lungs where they mature into adult worms.
+Exclusively through mosquito bites.
+Infected mosquitoes pick up larvae from infected dogs, then deposit them into the next dog.
+Larvae migrate through tissues over 6-7 months, reaching the heart and lungs.
 Dogs cannot catch heartworm directly from other dogs.

 3What heartworm preventives are available?

-Monthly oral preventives include Heartgard Plus (ivermectin), Interceptor Plus (milbemycin), and Simparica Trio (which also covers fleas and ticks).
-Monthly topical options include Revolution and Advantage Multi.
-ProHeart 6 and ProHeart 12 are injectable preventives given by your vet every 6 or 12 months.
-All cost roughly $50-$200/year depending on your dog's size.
-They're nearly 100% effective when given consistently.
+Monthly orals: Heartgard Plus (ivermectin), Interceptor Plus (milbemycin), Simparica Trio (also covers fleas/ticks).
+Monthly topicals: Revolution, Advantage Multi.
+Injectables: ProHeart 6 and ProHeart 12 (every 6-12 months).
+All cost $50-$200/year, nearly 100% effective when given consistently.

 4Can heartworm be cured?